NCAR/PyWrfHydroCalib/README.md

 * PATH_TO_domainMeta : Path to the domainMeta file containing information about the gages to be calibrated.
 * PATH_TO_setupParm : Path to the setup.parm file which serve as the configuration file having all the information about the proprties of the calibration experiments and model setting.

 Each steps needs to be finished before you run the command in next step.
+1 here is the jobID and can be any integer number.

 Step 1: Create database
 ```bash
 python $PATH_TO_PyWrfHydroCalib/initDB.py --optDbPath $PATH_TO_Database`